Contents

 My personal opinion on Asigra:

-Asigra has been around for about three decades now, going through several rebrandings, while still managing to provide a respectable level of services in terms of backup and recovery capabilities.
-To this day Asigra remains a noteworthy backup solution with an agentless structure that supports endpoints, VMs, applications, and regular data storage.
-It has contracts with a variety of cloud storage providers and plenty of integrations with other services to ensure the safety and accessibility of all client data.
-Asigra claims to be able to eliminate data backup silos, but its feature implementation speed is slower than with most competitors, and there is also a limit on how many support calls a regular user can get in a year, which is a very unusual approach to customer support.
+Asigra has been around for about three decades now, going through several rebrandings, while still managing to provide a respectable level of backup and recovery capabilities.
+Despite its rebrandings over the years, Asigra remains a noteworthy backup solution, with an agentless structure that supports endpoints, VMs, applications, and regular data storage.
+Asigra’s contracts with a variety of cloud storage providers and integrations with other services ensure the safety and accessibility of all client data.
+Asigra claims to be able to eliminate data backup silos, but its feature implementation speed is slower than with most of its competitors, and there is also a limit on how many support calls a regular user can make in a year, a very unusual approach to customer support.

 Carbonite Endpoint

-As the name suggests, Carbonite Endpoint is all about protecting the endpoint data – information that resides in users’ smartphones, tablets, computers and laptops.
-Carbonite uses multiple different technologies such as global deduplication and file-level backup to improve data recovery speed and manage bandwidth of the backup and recovery processes.
-It can also interact with servers and external hard drives, offering a great deal in terms of security for your data without overpaying for it.
-The solution itself is fairly easy to use and offers a great deal in terms of price for the feature set.
+As its name suggests, Carbonite Endpoint focuses on protecting endpoint data – information that resides in users’ smartphones, tablets, computers and laptops.
+Carbonite uses multiple different technologies, such as global deduplication and file-level backup, to improve data recovery speed and manage bandwidth of the backup and recovery processes.
+It can also interact with servers and external hard drives, offering a great deal in terms of security for data without overpaying for it.
+The solution itself is fairly easy to use and is a great deal in terms of price for the feature set.

 Customer ratings: